roshmadosh/hiroshis_hadoop_playground/spark/README.md

 Below you'll find observations I made while implementing Spark via its different APIs.

 ### Spark + Scala
+I go over the following API's in the `scala_examples` directory.
+- RDD
+- DataFrame

-If you check out the `scala` directory you'll find `MyExample.scala` which _should_ run given the following:
+The examples _should_ run given the following:
 1. You have Java 8 installed
 2. You have Scala 2.12.15 installed